 Many of the provisions of the tenant-based voucher regulations [24 CFR 982] also apply to the PBV program.

-with these similarities, there are requirements that are unique to the PBV program.
+This includes requirements related to determining eligibility and selecting applicants from the waiting list.
+Even with these similarities, there are requirements that are unique to the PBV program.
 This part describes the requirements and policies related to eligibility and admission to the PBV program.